earth-metabolome-initiative/emi-monorepo/bindings/sirius/README.md

 ## Limitations
 For now some *config* parameters are not fully implemented and only the default values are used.

 If you are interested in looking at the default values you can either run `sirius config --help`.
-Here we present is a non-exhaustive list of the parameters where only the default values are used:
+Here we present is a non-exhaustive list of the parameters where only the default values can be used:
 * **PossibleAdductsSwitches** default is `[M+Na]+:[M+H]+,[M+K]+:[M+H]+,[M+Cl]-:[M-H]-`
 * **AdductSettingsEnforced** default is `,`
 * **FormulaResultRankingScore** default is `AUTO`